unc-csxl/orientation/frontend/higher_order_functions.md

 **What if we can create a function that *generates* different functions depending on what number we want to multiply by?**

-That way, if we call our new function `generateMultiplyModifierFunction`, we ultimately can do the following:
+That way, if we call our new function `generateMultiplyTransformerFunction`, we ultimately can do the following:

 <table>
 <tr><th width="520">The Goal</th></tr>